Mathematics for Secondary Education

 CAREER OPTIONS This program primarily prepares students to teach mathematics at the secondary level.

 HONORS The Kappa Mu Epsilon Mathematics Awards are given for achievement on the annual Basil E. Gillam Freshman Mathematics Contest, which honors a long-time former department chair.
-In addition, each year an upper level student is chosen as Outstanding Student in Mathematics Education.
+In addition, each year the department selects a student to receive the Outstanding Student in Mathematics Education award and a student to receive the Codel Excellence in Mathematics Scholarship.

 [back]